 labour recruiters.
 In line with the ILO Guiding Principles and Operational Guidelines for Fair Recruitment, and Definition of Recruitment Fees and Related Costs, the new Law removes brokerage fees to be paid by migrant workers to recruitment agencies, with an explit prohibition for agencies to pass on these costs to workers.
 Migrant workers are also no longer obliged to pay service fees to the public employment service, in line with Convention No. 88.
 The new legislation prohibits among others deceitful advertising for the purpose of organizing trafficking in persons and taking advantage of the placement of workers abroad for the purpose of organizing unlawful exit.
 It also prohibits trafficking, exploitation, forced labour coercing, enticing, seducing or deceiving Vietnamese workers to stay unlawfully abroad; providing the service of placing Vietnamese contract-based workers abroad without license; or using license of other enterprises for this purpose.
 Under the Law, migrant workers can unilaterally terminate contracts in situations of threats, sexual harassment, maltreatment or forced labour.
 The new Law also defines discrimination and forced labour in line with ILO standards and provides for legal aid in cases of abuse, violence or discrimination whilst working abroad.
-The state goals specifically refer to gender equality (see ILO.
-2021.
-Promising practices for fair recruitment.
-Vietnam - Revision of the Law on Contrat-Based Overseas Workers, ILO Brief).
+The state goals specifically refer to gender equality (see ILO 2021h).